 Steam / clean curtains to look crisp and pristine.

 Replace any cracked tiles.

 Regrout bathroom and kitchen floors and walls.
 This will make your tiles look brand new!

-gardeweeding, mowing the lawn and planting some lovely flowers and plants.
+Spend some time in the garden weeding, mowing the lawn and planting some lovely flowers and plants.

 3. Clean Your Home From Top to Toe

 Again, maybe an obvious one but give your home a thorough clean, making sure not to miss skirting boards, carpets and windows.
 Keep on top of the cleaning and dusting weekly, with extra attention just before you have potential buyers over to view.

 It's also a great idea to have a Marie Kondo style clear out before moving.
 Not only will your home be organised within an inch of its life if any guest wants to check out the inside of your airing cupboard or kitchen drawers, but it will also make your life so much easier when moving!
 You'll only have to pack the things you need and use and be quick and easy to unpack in the new house as you will already have a home for everything.